htcondor/htcondor/docs/users-manual/dagman-applications.rst

 SCRIPT
 ''''''

+:index:`DAG input file<single: DAG input file; SCRIPT command>` :index:`DAGMan<single: DAGMan; PRE and POST scripts>`

-The optional *SCRIPT* command specifies processing that is done either before a job within a node is submitted or after a job within a node completes its execution.
-Processing done before a job is submitted is called a *PRE* script.
-Processing done after a job completes its execution is called a *POST* script.
+The optional *SCRIPT* command specifies processing that is done either before a job within a node is submitted or after a job within a node completes its execution. :index:`DAGMan<single: DAGMan; PRE script>`\ Processing done before a job is submitted is called a *PRE* script.
+Processing done after a job completes its execution is :index:`DAGMan<single: DAGMan; POST script>`\ called a *POST* script.
 Note that the executable specified does not necessarily have to be a shell script (Unix) or batch file (Windows); but it should be relatively light weight because it will be run directly on the submit machine, not submitted as an HTCondor job.

 The syntax used for each *PRE* or *POST* command is